iliesariana/Projects/GameOfLife/README.md

 3. **Survival**: A living cell with two or three live neighbors survives.
 4. **Reproduction**: A dead cell with exactly three live neighbors becomes a live cell.

+## Architecture

+The project uses a **layered architecture** with the following components:

+1. **Repository Layer **: Manages data storage and retrieval, specifically handling the saving and loading of game board states to and from text files.
+This layer abstracts the file operations, making it easy to change data sources if needed.

+2. **Game Logic Layer **: Contains the core logic of the Game of Life, including:
+   - Counting neighbors for each cell
+   - Applying Game of Life rules (underpopulation, overpopulation, reproduction, and survival)
+   - Allowing patterns to be placed on the board at specified locations

+3. **Table/Board Layer**: Represents the game board itself, storing cell states in a grid and providing a structured way to initialize and display the board.

+4. **User Interface Layer **: A command-line interface that interacts with the user, enabling commands like placing patterns, advancing generations, and saving/loading the game state.